thesleepingsage/hypr-lens/SECURITY.md

 This document explains exactly what the installer script does, demonstrating it is safe to run.

+> **Note:** Line numbers referenced in this document are relative to when it was published.
+Future updates to the installer may shift line positions, so numbers may be inaccurate at a later date.
+Use the provided `grep` commands to verify current locations.

 ## TL;DR

 | Aspect | Status |